 To generate the APK file or AAB.

-If you are using the Siberian SAE you have to manually generate the APKs.
-You can check this article to see how to compile the APKs manually.
-If you are using a commercial edition (MAE or PE) you can generate the APKs automatically.
-If you don’t have already installed the APK Generator please click here to see how to install it.
+If you are using the Siberian SAE you have to manually generate the APK file or AAB of your app.
+You can check this article to see how to compile the APK/AAB manually.
+If you are using a commercial edition (MAE or PE) you can generate the APK/AAB automatically with the Service APK/AAB Generator.

-If you don’t have installed the APK Generator, to manually generate the APK, follow these steps to generate it from the source files:
+To manually generate the APK/AAB, follow these steps to generate it from the source files:

-First of all you need Android Studio to generate the APK.
+First of all you need Android Studio to generate the APK/AAB.
 If you haven’t already you will have to download and install it:

 Download the 4+ version of Android Studio: click here